OZEV eligible Solar compatible

 The Pod Point app lets you tweak schedules, track costs, and monitor individual charging sessions, including public charging sessions.
 You do not have to make an account to charge, but it is helpful if you want to track usage, manage expenses, and view detailed charging history.

-The Solo 3 can store charging history for up to 12 months, making it easy to monitor your electricity usage and manage costs over time.
-Fleet management features are also available, allowing company car drivers to manage and report charging sessions for expense claims.
+The app stores your charging history, making it easy to monitor your electricity usage and manage costs over time.
+Drivers who charge a company car at home can use that session history when reporting charging for expense claims.

 It is best if you keep it simple: check if a session started, ended, or stuck to your schedule.